poseidon-framework/poseidon-schema/README.md

 }
 ```

+To connect a sample in the package to this particular literature reference, the .janno file column `Publication` would have to be filled with `CassidyPNAS2015`.

 ### The `README.md` file

-Informal information accompanying the package.
+A simple [markdown](https://daringfireball.net/projects/markdown/) file with informal, arbitrarily structured information accompanying the package.

 Example: